AI CAPABILITY • LANDSCAPE

 - +Efficiency breakthroughs in training methodology

-- +Strong coding and mathematical reasoning
+- +Strong coding and mathematical reasoning; natively multimodal

 Considerations: